1. Organizing Committee (OC)

 ii) Most points in games played between the tied teams.

-1 If only one of the tied teams can advance to a playoff position and there is no contradiction (see 3 below), any team with less points than any of the tied teams in games versus each other, is automatically eliminated.
-If there are teams still tied after applying this rule then C (iii – v) will be used to break the tie.
+a.
+If only one of the tied teams can advance to a playoff position and there is no contradiction, any team with less points than any of the tied teams in games versus each other, is automatically eliminated.
+If there are teams still tied after applying this rule, then c (iii – v) will be used to break the tie.

-2 If 2 or more of the tied teams can advance to a playoff position then the team vs. team rule will ONLY be applied if the tied teams have all played each other the same number of games.
-If any of the tied teams have not played each other the same number of games then C (ii) will NOT be applied and C (iii – v) will be used to break the tie.
+b.
+If 2 or more of the tied teams can advance to a playoff position, then the team vs. team rule will ONLY be applied if the tied teams have all played each other the same number of games.
+If any of the tied teams have not played each other the same number of games, then c (ii) will NOT be applied and c (iii – v) will be used to break the tie.

-3 If 3 or more teams are tied an application of C (i) results in a contradiction, then C (ii) will not be used for that group of tied teams.
-For example, if team A has more points than team B in games versus each other, and team B has more points than team C in games versus each other, but team C has more points than team A in games vs each other and this is a contradiction and C (ii) can not be used so C (iii – v) will be used to break the tie.
+c.
+If 3 or more teams are tied an application of c (i) results in a contradiction, then c (ii) will not be used for that group of tied teams.
+For example, if team A has more points than team B in games versus each other, and team B has more points than team C in games versus each other, but team C has more points than team A in games vs each other and this is a contradiction and c (ii) cannot be used so c (iii – v) will be used to break the tie.

 Scheduling of kicks from the penalty mark will be arranged by the organizing committee.